OUR ISLAND - St Lucia

 WHERE WE ARE

-St. Lucia, "the Helen of the West Indies," lies roughly between 60° and 61° West longitude and 13° and 14° North latitude.
+St. Lucia, "the Helen of the West Indies," so called because of its natural beauty, lies roughly between 60° and 61° West longitude and 13° and 14° North latitude.
 It is approximately 1,300 miles southeast of Florida, in the Windward Islands.
-The Windwards are part of the Lesser Antilles, which are in turn part of the West Indies.
-The 238-square-mile island is 21 miles from its nearest neighbour, the French island of Martinique.
-It is just 24 miles north of St. Vincent and 100 miles northwest of Barbados.
+These Windward Islands are part of the Lesser Antilles, which are in turn part of the West Indies.
+This 238-square-mile jewel is 21 miles from its nearest neighbour, the French island of Martinique, just 24 miles north of St. Vincent and 100 miles northwest of Barbados.
+The island possesses some of the finest natural harbours in the Caribbean and is centrally located within easy reach of the rest of the region and North America.

 HOW TO GET HERE